AlePV/Disease-related-protein-classification-and-PPI-networks/README.md

 ## 2. Select input files from TTD and Open Targets Platform ##

-[Download](http://db.idrblab.net/ttd/full-data-download) the files "Target to disease mapping with ICD identifiers" and "Drug to disease mapping with ICD identifiers" files from TTD and configure the node "Therapeutic Target Database" by browsing the files.
+Download the files "Target to disease mapping with ICD identifiers" and "Drug to disease mapping with ICD identifiers" files from [TTD](http://db.idrblab.net/ttd/full-data-download) and configure the node "Therapeutic Target Database" by browsing the files.
 Taget file first and Drugs file second.

 <p align="center">
 <img src="https://github.com/AlePV/Disease_related_protein_classification_and_PPI_networks/blob/main/media/Therapeutic_Target_Database.png?raw=true" width="500">
 </p>

+On Open Targets Platform search for any Disease and and download the Associated Targets file on TSV format